soren121/rallyme/README.md

     mvn package

-The resulting WAR file will be in the *target* folder.
+The resulting WAR file will be in the *target* folder, with the filename "RallyMe-x.y.z-SNAPSHOT.jar".

+### Building an exploded WAR

+Exploded WAR folders are helpful for development, since you don't have to wait for the WAR to be extracted and deployed every time; you can just replace the files that changed instead.

+To build an exploded WAR, run this in the terminal:

+    mvn compile war:exploded

+The exploded WAR folder will be in the *target* folder, with the name "RallyMe-x.y.z-SNAPSHOT".